The Isles Between 8 and 9

 First-time orientation--strongly advised!
 Pegasia is weird.

-This modest archipelago does not contain, as the map might suggest, 89 islands; the name on the map is just shorthand suggesting their location, and placeholder for a native name that depends on who discovers the place!
+This modest archipelago does not contain, as the map might suggest, 89 islands; the name on the map is just shorthand suggesting their location, and placeholder for a native name that depends on who discovers the islands!
 The chain may be an important bridge between continents--hemispheres, in fact.
-It's over 900 km from Continent 8, and another 640 south to Continent 9; but it's about the best bridge between them.
+It's over 900 km from Continent 8, and another 640 south to Continent 9; but it's still about the best bridge between them.
 It may be the way intelligent fliers spread from the main continents of the Inner Hemisphere, to the north, via Continent 9 to the Outer Hemisphere (right half of world map).

 It's almost as plausible that people will spread the other way, from Continent 9 to the north.
 Hard to say at this point.
 Unlike our Old World and the New, these Pegasian hemispheres aren't all that unequal in size or resources...

 The only people known to have any presence in the archipelago so far are the maritime subspecies of frolcons from the Toecrook Islands to the northwest.
 There are no settlements with young yet; just explorers and fishers.
 There may never be many villages, or any; depends on what or who they find in these jungles, doesn't it?
 You tell me!

 The islands aren't as small as they look.
 The largest is about 400 km long (250 mi).
 Their climate is warm and wet (they're only a few degrees south of the equator).
 Even the smallest islets are covered with luxuriant rainforest.
 Equally rich coral reefs surround the islands and extend hundreds of km southeast and west.